Kituu Sabb Jaantii Hai: Plot

-The story is based on the life of a middle-class Indian girl, Kituu.
+The story is based on the life of a middle-class Indian girl, Kittu.
 Despite having dreams in her eyes, she dares to dream beyond the horizons of her little mohalla (colony).
 She faces life’s biggest challenges at the age of 20.
-When other girls are busy planning their husbands and their trousseaus, Kituu is forced to bring all her resourcefulness to the fore in saving her family from potential ruin and a lifetime of debt.
-Kittu's full name is Katyayni Purohit and she is a very smart girl.
+When other girls are busy planning their husbands and their trousseaus, Kittu is forced to bring all her resourcefulness to the fore in saving her family from potential ruin and a lifetime of debt.
+Kittu's full name is Katyayani Purohit and she is a very smart girl.
 Her dream is to work in the news channel.
 However, her mom once decides that she won't work anywhere uttering women in the house will not work!
 Kittu's brother left the job and they even lost their shop, yet managed for money, Kittu agrees not to work but suggest her family somehow to earn money: her mother will work as a tailor at home itself and her sis-in-law will work as a teacher giving tuitions to all the villagers (children) who are lazy in Hindi !
 In this way they earn some money..
-But later Kittu's mother accepted her to work in news channel.
+But later Kittu's mother accepted her to work at the news channel.
 At work Kittu is always being harassed by some office workers (girl) and other.
 They trapped Kittu, but luckily Kittu always safe by the support of her friend.
-The boss of the news channel altered therefore Yuvraaj makes his entry.
+The boss of the news channel altered therefore Yuvraj makes his entry.
 He is too strict but later we see that Kittu rejects Rohan's love who is always behind her.
-Rohan keeps on following her all the time, before work and even after work but Kittu's mother dislike this way of Kittu going to work at night and even Rohan calling at her residence or even talking to Kittu.
-Rohan belongs to the high class category people.
-So Rohan is rich.
-Kittu guessed Rohan to be rich at first sight but Rohan exchanged clothes with his friend who used to wear lil bit middle class clothes and sometimes he used to buy middle garments sold on the road for Kittu to love him.
+Rohan keeps on following her all the time, before work and even after work but Kittu's mother dislikes this way of Kittu going to work at night and even Rohan calling at her residence or even talking to Kittu.
+Rohan belongs to the high class category people, so Rohan and hia family are rich.
+Kittu guessed Rohan to be rich at first sight but Rohan exchanged clothes with his friend who used to wear lil bit middle class clothes and sometimes he even used to buy middle garments sold on the road for Kittu to love him.
 He was deeply in mad with Kittu.
-He doesn't want to work in his office, always run away from his business and avoided the girls from his office.
+He doesn't want to work in his office, always runs away from his business to be avoided by the girls from his office.